 Best time to cruise Isabela Island

-Whilst the Galapagos Islands are generally said to be an ideal year-round destination, the best time to visit Isabela Island really depends on the main activities that you wish to do.
+While the Galapagos Islands are generally said to be an ideal year-round destination, the best time to visit Isabela Island depends on the main activities that you wish to do.

 The most popular months for Galapagos Cruises are between June and August and again from the middle of December to January.
 Plan ahead if you wish to visit during the peak tourist times.
 Visiting outside of these periods will still provide plenty of adventures and wildlife encounters, but prices may be lower with fewer other tourists around.

-With little variation in air and water temperatures throughout the year, and numerous species that are not migratory, an Isabela Island cruise is a fantastic experience at any time.
+With little variation in air and water temperatures throughout the year and numerous species that are not migratory, an Isabela Island cruise is a fantastic experience at any time.
 Generally, however, the waters are clearer between January and March, making this a perfect time for avid snorkeling enthusiasts.
-The driest months are typically between August and December, perfect for beach lovers.
+The driest months are typically between August and December, which is perfect for beach lovers.

-Visit the Galapagos in January to observe green sea turtles arriving and laying eggs on the beaches, and in April to see the eggs hatching.
+Visit the Galapagos in January to observe green sea turtles arriving and laying eggs on the beaches and in April to see the eggs hatching.
 July is the prime month for seeing whales off the western coast of Isabela Island.
-Bird spotters will probably prefer to visit Isabela Island between August and March, when the number of migratory birds is at its peak.
-October is the mating period for fur seals, whilst brown noddies are sexually active in November.
-December is the best month if you wish to witness the hatching of giant tortoises.
+Bird spotters will probably prefer to visit Isabela Island between August and March when the number of migratory birds is at its peak.
+October is the mating period for fur seals, while brown noddies are sexually active in November.
+December is the best month to witness the hatching of giant tortoises.

 Where do Isabela Island cruises depart from?